 Stomach Cancer Treatments & Surgeries

-Surgery is a treatment for stomach cancer that may be used to remove the tumor, part or all of the stomach and nearby lymph nodes.
+Surgery is a stomach cancer treatment that may be used to remove the tumor, part or all of the stomach and nearby lymph nodes.
 It typically is not recommended for stage 4 stomach cancer.

-- Partial (subtotal) gastrectomy involves removal of the affected part of your stomach and sometimes part of the esophagus or first part of the small intestine.
+A partial, or subtotal, gastrectomy involves the removal of the affected part of your stomach and sometimes part of the esophagus or first part of the small intestine.
 Nearby lymph nodes may also be removed.